Xeverous/the_website/website/pages/cpp/tutorials/beginner/xa_error_handling/02_assertions/assertions.rst

 The first trick uses the fact that ``,`` is an operator that evalues both operands but returns the value of the second (of the last operand if chained).
 For example, :cch:`(1, 2, 3)$$$(num, num, num)` returns :cch:`3`.

 - An extra set of parentheses is added to force evaluation through this operator.
 Otherwise the :cch:`assert` macro would error it got 2 arguments but expected 1.
-- The order of condition and message is flipped so that the condition is the result.
+- The order of condition and message is flipped so that the condition is evaluated for the assertion.
 - Message is cast to :cch:`void` to shut "operand of comma operator has no effect" warning.

 The second trick relies on implicit convertions.